PlaytestCloud has a built-in annotations feature, allowing you to keep detailed notes on how players are interacting with your game.

 When you click Create Annotation, with the Pause video on annotation checkbox checked, the video playback will pause, allowing you to create an annotation for the exact moment you wish to annotate.

 You can also adjust the annotation time by clicking on the -5s or -15s buttons next to the Create Annotation button.
+If you need to fine-tune the timestamp, you can do that within the annotation edit box or even specify an end time in the annotation.

 Clicking a time in the annotations list takes you to the specified time within the video player.